spatie/laravel-permission/docs/advanced-usage/cache.md

 Setting `'cache.store' => 'array'` in `config/permission.php` will effectively disable caching by this package between requests (it will only cache in-memory until the current request is completed processing, never persisting it).

 Alternatively, in development mode you can bypass ALL of Laravel's caching between visits by setting `CACHE_DRIVER=array` in `.env`.
 You can see an example of this in the default `phpunit.xml` file that comes with a new Laravel install.
 Of course, don't do this in production though!

+## File cache driver

+This situation is not specific to this package, but is mentioned here due to the common question being asked.

+If you are using the `File` cache driver and run into problems clearing the cache, it is most likely because your filesystem's permissions are preventing the PHP CLI from altering the cache files because the PHP-FPM process is running as a different user.

+Work with your server administrator to fix filesystem ownership on your cache files.